 - 1. A certified copy of the child's birth certificate is required of all students entering the Lowndes County School District for the first time (Pre-K, K, 1, or students coming in from other districts). - 2.
 A student must be enrolled by the parent or legal guardian who lives within the school district and must be entered under the student's full, legal name.
 Per Chapter 68: Residency Verification of the Mississippi Code, the student physically resides full time, weekdays/nights and weekends at a place of abode located within the limits of the school district. - 3.
 If a student is enrolled by a legal guardian, a copy of the court order granting guardianship must be retained by the principal in the child's permanent record. - 4.
 If no birth certificate is presented at the time of enrollment, a fee will be charged and the school will request the certificate from the state.
 The student will then be allowed to enroll. - 5.
 All students, regardless of grade, must have a Mississippi Certificate of Compliance.
 This may be secured from the Lowndes County Health Department or from a family doctor. - 6.
 Transfer students must show a withdrawal form and report card from the school previously attended. - 7.
 Any student entering this district from home schooling (or a program not accredited by a state or regional agency) will be given a standardized achievement test to determine the grade or class to which the student is assigned.
 Accountability Standards prohibits the Lowndes County School District from awarding Carnegie units for home schooling or attendance at non-accredited schools. - 8.
-The Lowndes County School District will accept foreign exchange students for one year only, and the student cannot be a graduating senior.

-9. All new and returning students must provide the school with two current forms of residency verification.
+The Lowndes County School District will accept foreign exchange students for one year only, and the student cannot be a graduating senior. - 9.
+All new and returning students must provide the school with two current forms of residency verification.
 This information must also be provided when there is a change of residence.

-Acceptable documents are the following in grades Pre-K - 12th:
+Acceptable documents are the following in grades $Pre-K - 12^{th}$:

 - Filed homestead exemption application form - Mortgage documents or property deed - Apartment or home lease.
 Proven forged lease documents will be turned over to law enforcement. - Affidavit of residency and/or personal visit by a designated school district official.
 Affidavits are to be updated quarterly throughout the year.
-Failure to provide an updated affidavit will result in the student being withdrawn from the school. - Affidavits should have a copy of the lease, mortgage document, or property deed as proof. - The person providing the residence should accompany the parent/guardian to notarize the affidavit at the student's school. - Utility bills (current within at least thirty days) - Driver's license - Automobile registration - Certified copy of filed petition for guardianship if pending and final decree when granted - Any other documentation that will objectively and unequivocally establish that the parent or guardian resides within the school district
+Failure to provide an updated affidavit will result in the student being withdrawn from the school. - Affidavits should have a copy of the lease, mortgage document, or property deed as proof. - The person providing the residence should accompany the parent/guardian to notarize the affidavit at the student's school. - In addition, the custodial parent(s) will present three of the items below: Doctor's or dentist's bill, Bank Statement, Credit Card Statement, Hospital bill, Cell phone bill, Insurance policy, State or Federal benefit check, Salary check stub, IRS Documentation, Other residency documentation approved by LCSD administration. - Utility bills (current within at least thirty days) - Certified copy of filed petition for guardianship if pending and final decree when granted - Any other documentation that will objectively and unequivocally establish that the parent or guardian resides within the school district